 Now that you have found the spammy links from the above tools.
 You have to remove that backlink.
 Here are the two steps you can take to remove the links.

-- Contact the Website Owner: In this step, you need to contact the website owner/webmaster to politely request to remove your link from their website.
+Contact the Website Owner: In this step, you need to contact the website owner/webmaster to politely request to remove your link from their website.
 Specify the exact location where the link is placed and ask them to remove it.

-- Monitor & Track the Link Removal Request: You have sent the removal request to the website owner, but it isn’t always enough to get rid of spammy links.
+Monitor & Track the Link Removal Request: You have sent the removal request to the website owner, but it isn’t always enough to get rid of spammy links.
 You need to monitor and find out if the webmaster has removed your link or not and if the website owner doesn’t respond to your request within 8-10 days send them follow-up mail.

-- Disavow the Backlinks using Google Search Console: If the website owner refused to remove your link from their site or does not respond to your request after 15 days.
+Disavow the Backlinks using Google Search Console: If the website owner refuses to remove your link from their site or does not respond to your request after 15 days.
 Thankfully Google Search Console allows us to disavow the unwanted links that you don’t want to associate with your site.
-You just need to create a disavow file containing the spammy links which you don’t want to associate with your website.
+You just need to create a disavow file containing the spammy links that you don’t want to associate with your website.
 After creating the list you simply go to the Google Disavow Links tool and upload your disavow file.

 After uploading your list, you need to be patient – it takes some time for the disavow file to get processed, and all you can do is wait for your keyword rankings to start recovering slowly.

 The backlinks have a major impact on keyword rankings in Google.
-So you need to identify and remove the spammy backlinks for your website regularly to not be penalized by google due to bad links.
+So you need to identify and remove the spammy backlinks for your website regularly to not be penalized by Google due to bad links.